vietcgi/mac-setup/KNOWN-ISSUES.md

 tar --version   # Should show "GNU tar"
 ```

-If still using BSD versions, check that .zshrc was properly loaded and the PATH exports are present.
+If still using BSD versions, check that .zshrc was properly loaded and the PATH
+exports are present.

 ---

 ## Issue #6: direnv not activating

-### Problem
+### Problem: .envrc Not Loading

 `.envrc` files in projects aren't being loaded automatically.

-### Solution
+### Solution: Check direnv Hook

 **Check direnv is hooked**:

 ```bash
 # Should be in .zshrc
 grep "direnv hook" ~/.zshrc